Speaker ListingSave as Favorite

 Ruth Oratz, MD FACP

 Ruth Oratz, MD, FACP is a medical oncologist specializing in the treatment of breast cancer.
-She is Clinical Associate Professor of Medicine, New York University School of Medicine and sees patients with all stages of breast cancer as well as those at increased risk for cancer.
+She is Clinical Professor of Medicine, New York University School of Medicine and sees patients with all stages of breast cancer as well as those at increased risk for cancer.
 Dr. Oratz is especially committed to helping the woman facing cancer continue to live her life actively and fully.
 She places significant attention on flexible treatment programs.
 Her practice addresses women's concerns about family life, career, relationships and sexuality.

 Claire Steichen, Founder and CEO, Clear Strategy Coaching